lizmat/articles/rakuast-for-early-adopters-1.md

 ```
 say $ast.DEPARSE;  # say("Hello World")
 ```
 Of course, the `.DEPARSE` output will be a little more formal than original.
 But it will (usually) be legal source code, and round-trippable.
 And you could argue that this could be used as a (simple) linter.
 And you'd be right: the way `.DEPARSE` is implemented, is that it is pluggable (so one could implement their own way of deparsing RakuAST objects).
-But that it itself is again enough for a series of blog posts.
+But that in itself is again enough for a series of blog posts.

 Finally, sometimes you would have a piece of source code of which you would like to know the RakuAST representation.
 And for that, there's the `.AST` method on strings:
 ```